rocamocha/Fatecasted/Core Design/Character Cards.md

 > > 3. **REROLL** - *Luck manipulation.*
 > > 4. **UTILITY** - *Change formation, gain resources, etc.*
 > >
-> >Listed within the ability should be the cost in the format `X : Y`, where `X` is the dice cost required for activation, and `Y` is the amount of crystal needed for activation.
+> >Listed within the ability should be the cost in the format `X : Y`, where `X` is the dice cost required for activation, and `Y` is the amount of crystal charge needed for activation.
 Both requirements must be fulfilled to activate the corresponding ability.
 >
 > > [!info]+ Destiny
 > > A character's "destiny" is represented by the backside of their card.
 Players will have the option to flip their character cards over to their destiny sides after meeting some sort of prerequisite.
 Possible requirements could include: